jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Introduction/Product-Overview.md

 ## Main functions of Application Application Load Balancer

-- Traffic distribution: By setting VIP, the backend instances (virtual machine/container) under the same VPC will be a virtual service pool by the Application Application Load Balancer, the access traffic of frontend customer will be distributed to the backend instance resource pool for processing as per specified rules and the external serviceability of the user can be improved.
+- Forwarding based on domain and URL path: By setting virtual service address VIP, the backend instances Virtual Machines/containers) under the same VPC will be virtualized to a pool of service resources by the Application Load Balancer, the access traffic of frontend customer will be distributed to the backend service for processing according to the domain and URL path to improve the external serviceability of the user.

 - Multi-protocol listening: The Application Application Load Balancer supports the listening service to different ports under multiple protocols as TCP/TLS/HTTP/HTTPS, so as to support a variety of client service accesses and traffic distribution.